 Use of the center and simulation mannequins with staff support is currently at no cost for learners from all four professional healthcare schools and the physical therapy program.

 Schedule a session in the Kanbar Center.

-Mr. Gawlick come to UCSF after 12 years at Foothill College in Los Altos Hills.
-Since 2015 he has served as the Site Director and Campus Supervisor for Fotthill's Sunnyvale Campus.
+Mr. Gawlick comes to UCSF after 12 years at Foothill College in Los Altos Hills.
+Since 2015 he has served as the Site Director and Campus Supervisor for Foothill's Sunnyvale Campus.
 In addition, he managed the Community Education Department, Student Resource Center and daily operations of the facility; including a clinical simulation center, training emergency medical services professionals.

 Mr. Gawlick is a native of San Jose, attended the University of California, Davis, and holds a master's in public administration from the University of San Francisco.
 He enjoys hiking and camping and is a lifelong swimmer.
 He is a member of San Francisco's Tsunami Aquatics and the Keeping Cancer at Bay swim team, which raises funds for cancer research through the Swim Across America organization.

 The UCSF Baum Family Simulation Faculty Scholars Program was instituted in 2019 to support the career development of faculty with an academic career interest in simulation.
 The program provides salary support and mentoring for 2 faculty members for a period of two years, to develop expertise in simulation as an educational strategy.
 The program is funded through the Baum Family Presidential Chair Award funds, a generous gift from John and Mindy Baum.